argodev/studies/ot_survey/OT_Class_08_Manuscript.md

 # THE SONG OF SOLOMON

 So that’s Ecclesiastes.
 Let’s turn now to The Song of Solomon.
-This time the author is clear, chapter one verse one: Solomon.
+Once again, the authorship of the book is in question.
+Some would argue that the first verse states that it is Solomon, but it might just as easily be written by another and be referring to these as songs Solomon may have sung.
 Again, there is no strict historical context that we need to be aware of.
 But the book does have some important redemptive-historical context.
 There is a bit of a reenactment and inversion of Genesis 2 and 3 going on in the book.
 What I mean is that that beautiful relationship in the Garden of Eden between Adam and Eve was intended for God’s glory and their good.
 Now, this side of the fall, men and women are still to relate to each other in marriage, sexually, according to God’s perfect plan.
 If they do, it will again be to His glory and their good.
 That is, _really_ to their good.
 But if they don’t, they will experience more of the same consequences that Adam and Eve did in Genesis 3: God will not be glorified and men and women will harm themselves and each other.

 And beyond the immediate context of marriage, there’s something else going on.
 As Stephen Dempster has written in _Dominion and Dynasty_, “Shorn of its literary context, the song could be almost pornographic.
 But the context of the canon both restricts the meaning to the context of marriage and expands it to include the relationship between Yahweh and Israel.” (p.
 207)  This is a book about marriage.
 Pure and simple.
 But what is marriage?
 The Old Testament prophets used marriage as an image of God’s relationship with his covenant people Israel.
 Like Ecclesiastes, the Song was placed with the post-exilic literature in the Hebrew bible.
 Presumably, those editors put it there for a reason.
 Even in the judgment of exile, God was providing a graphic, passionate, and profound reminder of his love and faithfulness for his people.
 Think of Isaiah 62: “As a bridegroom rejoices over his bride, so will your God rejoice over you.” (v.
 5b)  That’s the other side of this Song.